-ARRESTS, CHARGES OR CONFICTIONS RELATED TO DUTIES OR RESPONSIBILITIES OF EMPLOYEES
+ARRESTS, CHARGES OR CONVICTIONS RELATED TO DUTIES OR RESPONSIBILITIES OF EMPLOYEES for a Class A misdemeanor or a felony shall result in termination of employment.

-In the event a nexus occurs between the nature of the arrest, charges or indictment to the employees' duties and responsibilities of their position, the Mayor or Department Head shall have the option of terminating the employment of said employees.
-A judgment on a verdict or a plea of guilty or nolo contendere for employees arrested, charged or indicted for a Class A misdemeanor or a felony shall result in termination of employment.
 Any employee convicted of any misdemeanor committed in the course and scope of their duties as a City employee shall be subject to disciplinary action.
 Such disciplinary action may include dismissal if in the opinion of the Mayor or the Department Head, after taking all mitigating factors into consideration, the conduct of the employee requires dismissal.
 Any employee convicted of a misdemeanor and incarcerated for fifteen (15) consecutive days or more shall be dismissed.